Alexandria Home Solutions Logo

 • Ignoring the rough opening: Failing to measure the rough opening can lead to installation headaches later.

-• Assuming standard sizes: While many doors come in standard sizes, always double-check your measurements, as older homes often have non-standard openings.
+• Assuming standard sizes: While many doors come in standard door sizes, always double-check your measurements, as older homes often have non-standard openings.

 Elevate Your House With Our Doors!